 Cuba is a very small city located in the state of Illinois.
 With a population of 1,157 people and just one neighborhood, Cuba is the 659th largest community in Illinois.
 Much of the housing stock in Cuba was built prior to World War II, making it one of the older and more historic cities in the country.

-Cuba is a blue-collar town, with 36.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cuba is generally considered to be a blue-collar town.
+36.60% of the Cuba workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cuba is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Cuba who work in management occupations (11.96%), office and administrative support (11.48%), and sales jobs (7.66%).

 Of important note, Cuba is also a city of artists.
 Cuba has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cuba’s character.